-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core) II.A.3.a).(1) post-residency experience in abdominal radiology, including fellowship education and training, or five years of practice in the subspecialty; (Core) II.A.3.a).(2) experience as an educator and supervisor of fellows in abdominal radiology; and, (Core)
+II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core)

+This must include post-residency experience in musculoskeletal radiology, including fellowship education or five years of practice focused in musculoskeletal radiology.
+(Core)

-II.A.3.a).(3) at least three years' experience as a faculty member in an radiology fellowship program.
+II.A.3.a).(2) This must include experience as an educator and supervisor of fellows in musculoskeletal radiology.
 (Core)